artemis-beta/mazesfp-rs/README.md

 This repository contains code following the outline algorithms in _Mazes for Programmers_ by Jamis Buck, which can be found [here](http://www.mazesforprogrammers.com/).

-_mazegen_ is a library containing maze construction algorithms which can be applied to a grid struct.
+_mazesfp_ is a library containing maze construction algorithms which can be applied to a grid struct.

 ## Algorithms